Underactuated Robotics

 Planar rigid body controlled by body fixed forces.

-1. Show that the system is differentially flat in the output $Z$, the center of oscillation, given by $\mathbf{z} = (z_1, z_2)$ \begin{equation*} z_1 = x - \frac{I}{mr} \sin \theta \quad \quad z_2 = y + \frac{I}{mr} \cos \theta \end{equation*} In other words, given a sufficiently differentiable trajectory of the center of oscillation, $\mathbf{z}(t)$, show that we can uniquely determine the body's trajectory $\mathbf{x}(t)$, upto an ambiguity of $\pi$ in $\theta$.
+1. Show that the system is differentially flat in the output $Z$, the center of oscillation, given by $\mathbf{z} = (z_1, z_2)$ \begin{equation*} z_1 = x - \frac{I}{mr} \sin \theta \quad \quad z_2 = y + \frac{I}{mr} \cos \theta \end{equation*} In other words, you must show that given a sufficiently differentiable trajectory $\mathbf{z}(t)$, you can uniquely determine the trajectory $\mathbf{x}(t)$ (upto an ambiguity of $\pi$ in $\theta$).

-2. Suppose we can control the magnitude of forces $F_1$ and $F_2$ that act at point $P$, and want to find a trajectory such the body passes through certain waypoints.
-Assuming no constraints on $F_1$ and $F_2$, what will be a good choice of decision variables to find a solution for the trajectory?
-Justify your answer.
+2. Suppose we can control the magnitude of forces $F_1$ and $F_2$ that act at point $P$, and that there are no constraints on $F_1$ and $F_2$.
+We wish to find a trajectory (control and state) such that the body passes through certain waypoints $(x_k,y_k,\theta_k)$.

 References